 The Research Computing Mass Storage system (also known as StorNext or /ms) is intended for archiving large files and tar (or zip) archives of many smaller files.
 It is not intended to be used as a backup location for disk drives, operating systems, or software.
 Mass storage should NOT be considered as a solution for archiving or storing sensitive data.
-In general, files that are changed often or directories with too many files in them will cause performance problems and consume too many tapes.
+In general, files that are changed often or directories with too many files in them will cause performance problems.
 See the UNC Data Backup Options page for alternative solutions for you rather than copying your PC files to mass storage.

 We vigorously enforce the appropriate use of the mass storage system.
 This means that should we find inappropriate use we may deny access to the directory in question, delete the files or directories in question, and, if necessary, disable the userid (Onyen) in question.
 We will always try to contact the owner of the data before taking any actions.
 Again, please remember that mass storage is not to be used for storing or archiving sensitive data.

 If you are routinely storing large numbers (more than several thousand files at a time) of small files (less than 500M) in mass storage, you should tar archive (or zip archive) those smaller files into one tarball (or zip file) outside of mass storage and then move that tar archive (or zip archive) file to mass storage.
-You are not required to compress the tar or zip file since the mass storage tape drive hardware will compress your data.
-Reducing the number of individual small files will help the overall performance of the StorNext Mass Storage system.
+You are not required to compress the tar or zip file.
+Reducing the number of individual small files will help the overall performance of our Mass Storage system.
 Please review the more detailed list of “Things to Avoid” below.

 There are things to avoid in order to make good use of the Mass Storage system.